Eastwick, Philadelphia: Transportation

-Eastwick is served by SEPTA Subway-Surface Route 36, which runs through the neighborhood and terminates at 80th Street–Eastwick station.
+Eastwick is served by SEPTA Subway-Surface Route T5 (formerly Route 36), which runs through the neighborhood and terminates at 80th Street–Eastwick station.
 This station is within walking distance of the Eastwick station on SEPTA Regional Rail's Airport Line; it is the only station on the line between the airport stations and Penn Medicine Station.

 Education

 Free Library of Philadelphia operates the Eastwick Branch, which serves Eastwick and other subdivisions, at 2851 Island Avenue.